Sekula34/Sekula34/README.md

 - 💼 Looking for junior developer role or similar in EU.
 - 💬 Speaking Croatian and English
 - 📫 How to reach me: **filip.seles@gmail.com**
+- 🏓 web app from me and my AVEG team from 42 Vienna: https://transcendence.at/sign-in-view

 ### About me
 Hi there! 👋